The Nest

 Understanding the Basics of Part-Time Real Estate Practice

-Becoming a part-time real estate agent is allowed, as no laws restrict the number of hours an agent can work.
+Becoming a part-time real estate agent is allowed, as no laws restrict an agent’s work hours.

 This flexibility can be attractive for those who want to supplement their primary income.
 However, it’s crucial to approach part-time real estate work realistically.
 Although the profession can be lucrative, it requires a level of commitment that many people underestimate.

-So, if you plan to become a part-time agent, don’t expect to earn commissions by just hanging your license without doing the necessary work.
+If you want to be a part-time agent, don’t expect to earn commissions just by having your license.
+You need to do the necessary work.

-If you want to become a real estate agent, getting a license is mandatory if you wish to work full-time or part-time.
-This means you need to complete the required pre-licensing courses, obtain licensure, and pass relevant exams such as the state exam and school exam.
+If you want to become a real estate agent, getting a license is mandatory, whether you work full-time or part-time.
+You must complete the required pre-licensing courses, obtain licensure, and pass relevant exams, such as the state and real estate licensing exams.

-Additionally, you must continue your education to keep your license active and stay up-to-date with the latest developments in the field.
+You must keep learning to keep your license active.
+This helps you stay updated with the latest changes in the field.

-NestApple is unique in the real estate industry for its welcoming attitude towards part-time agents.
+NestApple is unique in the residential real estate industry for its welcoming attitude towards part-time agents.
 Unlike most brokerages, NestApple is open to working with part-time agents, and over half of our agents maintain part-time status across NestApple and our partner brokerage brands.
-This is a testament to our flexible approach and understanding of the diverse backgrounds and commitments our agents come from.
+This is a testament to our flexible approach and understanding of our agents’ diverse backgrounds and commitments.

 Choosing the right brokerage is crucial when balancing real estate with other commitments.
 It’s about finding work and receiving support, mentoring, and guidance.